Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 # Completed tasks list
 The tasks which have be completed and pushed to VCS.

-[o] - Reduce time before start of queue
+[o] - Update "You made the right choice officer" and implement the green number score system instead [o] - Approval message is the wrong format, should be large green text [o] - Reduce time before start of queue
 [o] - Laws are not showing up in the guide book
 [o] - Laws are not displaying on first potato